Processing specific job classes

 Worker matching query

-GitLab provides a query syntax to match a worker based on its attributes.
-This query syntax is employed by both routing rules and queue selectors.
+GitLab provides a query syntax to match a worker based on its attributes employed by routing rules.
 A query includes two components:

 • Attributes that can be selected.